 Some researchers find the mineral may reduce leg cramps in pregnant women.
 In one study, 300 mg of magnesium bisglycinate reduced the frequency and severity of leg cramps by 50%.
 Magnesium bisglycinate is also found in the BioOptimizers Magnesium Breakthrough supplement.

-Other studies have noted improvement in nighttime leg pain when 300 mg of the mineral were given to people for 6 weeks.
+Other studies have noted improvement in nighttime leg pain when 300 mg of the mineral was given to people for 6 weeks.
 Not all studies show Mag supplements help such as this one where supplements, taken for 1 month did not improve leg cramps in pregnant women.

 7. Good News For High Blood Pressure

-Most people think about beets when wondering what supplements help high blood pressure.
+Most people think about beets when wondering what supplements help with high blood pressure.
 But, several studies also demonstrate Mag supplements also improve blood pressure too.
 In one study, 49 people with hypertension were given 300 mg of magnesium oxide each day for 1 month.
 Results showed significant declines in both systolic and diastolic blood pressures.

 In another investigation researchers, looking at 5 previous studies noted magnesium supplements significantly lowered both systolic and diastolic blood pressure in diabetics after 1 to 3 months of use.